Stanley Boxer: Career

 Richard Waller, director of the University of Richmond's Harnett Museum of Art, describes his evolution as an artist:

 Museums

 One-man museum exhibitions were held at the Rose Art Museum and the Butler Institute of American Art.
-His work is included in the permanent collections of numerous museums, including the Metropolitan Museum of Art, the Tate Gallery, the Museum of Modern Art and the Whitney Museum of American Art in New York, the Hirshhorn Museum in Washington, and the Boston Museum of Fine Art.
+Boxer’s work is included in the permanent collections of numerous museums, including the Metropolitan Museum of Art, the Tate Gallery, the Museum of Modern Art and the Whitney Museum of American Art in New York, the Hirshhorn Museum in Washington, and the Boston Museum of Fine Art.

 Honors

 Boxer received a Guggenheim Fellowship in 1975 and a National Endowment for the Arts Visual Artists Fellowship Grant in 1989.
 In 1993 he was elected as a full member to the National Academy of Design.

 Death

-Boxer died May 8, 2000 in Pittsfield, Massachusetts.
+Boxer died May 8, 2000, in Pittsfield, Massachusetts.
 He was 73 years old.
 According to Boxer's wife of 49 years, the artist Joyce Weinstein, Boxer created more than 7,000 drawings, paintings, and sculptures, about 700 of which were part of his estate at the time of his death.